 Have you ever compared the human brain with a bird brain?
 The first thing you'll notice is the human brain is much larger.
 But does the mind that is somehow the product of this organ match the size in terms of power to solve problems?
 It's obvious what humans are capable of - all you have to do is study the machinery they've created that leads to mass pollution.
 If you forget about your bias toward humans for a moment, how much of modern industrialization has made the planet better?

 Those are some of the opening remarks of the book Why Birds are Smarter Than Humans, written by bird psychologist Birdsy Birdsong.
 I created this bird cartoon on August 30, 2017 as a silly way to compare bird intelligence with human intelligence.
 Don't worry, the book is fictitious and isn't trying to overthrow the human race.
 It's more of a funny look at how birds, despite having smaller brains, don't create even close to the amount of damage that humans do to planet Earth.

-Proof that birds are smarter than humans is birds don't elect demented psychopaths as their leader.
+Birds don't elect demented psychopaths as their leader.

 Birds don't blow up buildings or drop bombs on innocent families.

 Humans manufacture huge machines that pollute the air, earth and water - birds don't.